Frequently Asked Questions

 How is security implemented in SiLA 2?

-The SiLA 2 Specification Part A requires that all communication between a SiLA Client and a SiLA Server must be encrypted.
-Additionally SiLA recommends the use of Authentication and Authorization Features.
+The definition of the SiLA 2 standard is secure: The SiLA 2 Specification Part A requires that all communication between a SiLA Client and a SiLA Server must be encrypted.
+Additionally, SiLA recommends the use of Authentication and Authorization Features.
 The encryption is realised through Transport Level Security (TLS), as specified in SiLA 2 Specification Part B.

 Other Standards